 Simpleperf tips and recipes

 If you are just starting out with Simpleperf, here are some commands that you may find particularly useful.
-For more commands and options, see Simpleperf Command Reference.
+For more commands and options, see Simpleperf command and options reference.

 Find which shared libraries take the longest to execute